Geographic Information Systems - CPS (GIS)

 GIS 6396.
 GIS for Defense, Homeland Security, and Emergency Response.
 3 Hours.

 Illustrates key applications, methods, and techniques relating to situations involving defense, homeland security, and emergency response.
-Offers students an opportunity to explore applications of GIS as it relates to communication and collaboration, warning, protection, minimum essential data sets, grid reference, digital terrain, and response, as well as imagery integration and analysis.
-Such exploration is delivered through tutorials and case studies involving planning, response, and collaboration.
+Offers students an opportunity to explore applications of GIS as it relates to communication and collaboration, warning, protection, minimum essential data sets, grid reference, digital terrain, and response, as well as image integration and analysis.
+Such exploration is delivered through tutorials and case studies involving planning, response, and collaboration, culminating in a final project to determine an appropriate fictional location to set up and establish a base for a joint task force to conduct patrols and humanitarian assistance within the region via geospatial analysis.
+Software: Esri ArcMap; GIS clearinghouse data sites; MS Excel; XMind (or other logic presentation software), MS Project, MS PowerPoint, or other freely available software.

 GIS 6962.
 Elective.
 1-4 Hours.